IDR/deployment/ansible/roles/kubernetes/README.md

 Dependencies
 ------------

-This role will install the distribution Docker package.
+This role requires the distribution Docker package (you must install it yourself).
 Using the upstream package is currently not supported.